rexcontrols/REXexamples/0122_UniPi/0122-00_IO_Flags/README.md

 - [UniPi website] (http://unipi.technology/)
 - Visit the [REXYGEN webpage](http://www.rexygen.com)
-for more information about the example projects and developing advanced automation and control solutions using REXYGEN .
+for more information about the example projects and developing advanced automation and control solutions using REXYGEN.